 Capitus Real Estate Learning Center has been providing outstanding industry education longer than any real estate school in Georgia.
 Several formats are available to accommodate your busy schedule and provide education that fits your lifestyle.
 You can choose from:

 - Courses during the day

 - A combination of weekday Evening & all-day Saturday courses

 - Computer-based options, for people on the move or who prefer self-paced education

 The first-time examinee passing rate of Capitus students continues to be among the highest in Georgia.
-In 2015, 263 of 385 (68%) of Capitus classroom Salesperson Pre-license students and 178 of 237 (75%) of the Capitus computer-based Salesperson Pre-license students passed the State exam on their first attempt!
-(Statewide percentage passing the first time – 61%.)
+In 2019, 191 of 269 (71%) of the Capitus in-class Salesperson Pre-license students passed the State exam on their first attempt!
+In 2019, 134 of 168 (80%) of the Capitus computer-based Salesperson Pre-license students passed the State exam on their first attempt!
+(Statewide percentage passing the first time – 53%.)

 Georgia Salesperson License Qualifications »

 A real estate agent is a REALTOR® when he or she becomes a member of the NATIONAL ASSOCIATION of REALTORS®, The Voice for Real Estate, the world's largest professional association.
 The term REALTOR® is a registered collective membership mark that identifies a real estate professional who is a member of the NATIONAL ASSOCIATION of REALTORS® and subscribes to its strict Code of Ethics.
 When you join a local REALTOR® association, you automatically become a member of that association's state association and the National Association of REALTORS®.

 It is important for all the Association's members to review their current usage of the term and make sure that it is done in a proper manner and is not in violation of the trademark.

 Please click here for more information »